Canada’s East Coast – Fins and Fiddles

 003903 - W20

-Book on the 10 July, 2019 sailing and receive a US$500 per person travel credit.
-Or, solo travellers booked on the 02 July departure pay a reduced single supplement.
-Deadline 21 May, 2019 for both offers.
-Explore Atlantic Canada on a small expedition cruise ship and visit Sable Island and the coastline of Nova Scotia on this Canadian Signature Experience.
+**Book by 30 August, 2019 and receive a US$750 travel credit and complimentary pre-voyage hotel night.** Explore Atlantic Canada on a small expedition cruise ship and visit Sable Island and the coastline of Nova Scotia on this Canadian Signature Experience.
 See the famous wild horses of Sable Island, try sea kayaking, stand up paddling and cycling excursions.

 - View abundant wildlife – whales, grey seals, Atlantic razorbill, great cormorant, black-legged kittiwakes, eagles and Atlantic puffin